 Connected features include live tracking, smart notifications and automatic uploads to Garmin Connect.
 Garmin Edge 520 is compatible with both GPS and GLONASS satellites, so you benefit from more signal options, wherever your ride takes you.

-The V650 tracks your ride with integrated GPS and gives you altitude data with the built-in barometric pressure sensor.
+The V650 tracks your ride with integrated GPS and gives you altitude data thanks to a built-in barometric pressure sensor.
 Polar’s device features a 2.8 inch colour touch screen and is compatible with Bluetooth smart heart rate and cycling sensors to provide you with speed, cadence and heart rate data.

-Furthermore, the V650 includes free maps (software version 1.2 and above).
-After enabling the maps, you’ll see your location and route on a map during your rides.
+Furthermore, the V650 includes free maps (software version 1.2 and above), enabling you to see your location and route on a map during your rides.
 When it runs out of juice, use its USB port to recharge.

 Tired of looking down at your computer to see your data?
-The first in-sight cycling display from Garmin launched at CES 2016 could be for you.
+The first in-sight cycling display from Garmin could be for you.
 Unlike other heads-up displays that integrate a display unit into proprietary glasses, Varia Vision is an attachment that mounts to existing sunglasses.

 Riding a bike can be dangerous, especially in large cities.
-Garmin hopes to change that with this lightweight display that attaches to either side of an existing pair of sunglasses and relays information directly in your line of sight.
+This lightweight display attaches to either side of an existing pair of sunglasses and relays information directly in your line of sight, to help keep you safe.
 The device integrates with a few other Garmin products, like the Edge line for performance monitoring.
 It also works with Varia Review Radar, alerting the rider when a vehicle is approaching from behind.
 Now you won’t lose focus while trying to nail your targets for a workout, find the next turn or stay aware of cars approaching from behind.

-The LifeBEAM smart helmet is the first helmet in the world that senses your body while you ride.
-The helmet features a sleek Lazer Genesis design, and is lightweight (weights between 280g and 300g depending on the size) and comfortable (Rollsys Retention System).
+The LifeBEAM smart helmet is the first helmet that senses your body while you ride.
+It features a sleek Lazer Genesis design, and is lightweight (weights between 280g and 300g depending on the size) and comfortable (Rollsys Retention System).